LippmannLab/Lippmann-Lab-Onboarding/docs/Manuscripts.md

 9. **Celebrate when the paper is accepted.** First round for the entire lab is always on Ethan!

-## Tips from Senior Lab Members

-- Getting started is the hardest part - just start writing once you are ready and get words on the paper.
-Things can be edited down afterwards before sending it to Ethan.
+## Writing Tips and Resources - need to fill in at some point

-- The university has a few writing accountability
+- The university has a few writing accountability programs.

 - CZI/Katja